netdata/netdata/collectors/python.d.plugin/changefinder/README.md

   typical behaviour in terms of the trained models and scores you will see in the normal running of your node.
 Mainly this is because it can take a while to build up a proper distribution of previous scores in over to convert the raw score returned by the ChangeFinder algorithim into a percentile based on the most recent `n_score_samples` that have already been produced.
-So when you first turn the collector on, it will have a lot of flags in the begining and then should 'settle down' once it has built up enough history.
+So when you first turn the collector on, it will have a lot of flags in the beginning and then should 'settle down' once it has built up enough history.
 This is a typical characteristic of online machine learning approaches which need some initial window of time before they can be useful.
 - As this collector does most of the work in Python itself, you may want to try it out first on a test or development